ubc-library-rc/intro-web-scraping/content/exploring-tools-and-approaches.md

 ## A note about environment setup

 This workshop is not intended to teach you how to program or to set up your computer to work with programming languages.
-For absolute beginners who are interested in exploring scripts without the overhead of environment setup, Project Jupyter is a great resource.
-Jupyter Notebooks are hosted computational environments that require minimal environment setup.
+For absolute beginners who are interested in exploring scripts without the overhead of environment setup, Project Jupyter and Google Colab are great resources.
+They are hosted computational environments that require minimal environment setup.

-You can see Jupyter in action and try a notebook here: [https://jupyter.org/try](https://jupyter.org/try).
-Select "Try Classic Notebook" for a basic Python environment.
+You can see Google Colab in action and try some code here: [https://colab.research.google.com/](https://colab.research.google.com).
+Login with a Google account, then select "_File_ -> _New notebook_" for a basic coding environment.
 {: .note}

 ## What are scripting tools for web scraping